Q. What happens to my savings if my bank goes bust

 A. The Financial Services Compensation Scheme

 Mercifully, most people will find that the majority of their UK-based deposits are safe.
-The Financial Services Compensation Scheme covers deposits to a maximum of £85,000 per person per institution should a bank fail.
+The Financial Services Compensation Scheme covers deposits to a maximum of £85,000 per person per institution in the event that a bank fails.

 An institution is best defined by its FSCS registration.
 Many banks and building societies hold individual registrations, which is perfectly straightforward: you’re covered for up to £85,000 for deposits in each one.